b2pacific/scriptdns/README.md

 ---

-**dURL** is a command-line DNS client written in Javascript.
+**scriptDns** is a command-line DNS client written in Javascript.
 It can query a DNS server for a domain and output the result on the command line in a human readable format and even perform a reverse DNS lookup for an IPv4 or IPv6 address.

 ## Features